Edmonton’s Leading Disability Service Organization

 What PDD Funding Doesn't Cover

-To support the individual with the right care, we dedicate our disability support workers towards core tasks approved under the PDD regulation.
+To support the individual with the right care, we dedicate our disability support workers towards core tasks approved under the PDD regulation, including cognitive therapies when appropriate.

 However, the following care services are not covered for which you may consider enlisting the help of other health professionals.